ucbpi/puppet-stunnel/README.markdown

 For information on stunnel global options, see [the stunnel documentation](https://www.stunnel.org/static/stunnel.html)

-### install_service ###
+### install\_service ###

-Specify whether you want this stunnel Puppet module to install stunnel as a service.
-(FIX: Provide more information about this).
+Specify whether you want this stunnel Puppet module to install stunnel as a system service.
+Installing as a service currently places a sysvinit style initscript for each tunnel inside of /etc/init.d/stunnel-\<name\>.

     install_service => false,
     install_service => true,

 This attribute is optional and defaults to `true`.

-This attribute controls (FIX: Specify what it controls).
+This attribute controls the installation of the init-script for this tunnel.
+If set to true, the init script will be installed.
+If set to false, the init-script will be removed.

 ### options ###

 Specify any options that you want to pass to OpenSSL.

-    options => 'NO_SSLv2',     # This seems to be a good idea for some reason. :-)
+    options => 'NO_SSLv2',     # SSLv2 is turrible.
+See: http://osvdb.org/56387

 This attribute is optional and defaults to the empty hash {}.